About the $L^2$ analyticity of Markov operators on graphs: Introduction and statement of the results

+If $P$ is selfadjoint and $P$ is a contraction on $L^2$, we can obtain another criterion of discrete analyticity via the spectral theorem.
+Indeed, under these hypotheses, $P$ is a contraction on $L^2$, $\Sp_{L^2}(P) \subset [-1,1]$ and thus $P$ is $L^2$ analytic if and only if $-1$ doesn't belong to $\Sp_{L^2}(P)$.
+Then, for $1<p<+\infty$, the $L^p$ analyticity of $P$ can be deduced from its $L^2$ analyticity (as explained at the end of \cite[Section III]{CSC}, by using an interpolation argument by Stein found in \cite{Stein1}).

+Although $-1 \notin \Sp_{L^2}(P)$ is equivalent to the $L^2$ analyticity, another stronger condition is found in the literature: we say that the operator $P$ (or the semigroup $P^k$) satisfies \eqref{LB} if the transition probability from one point $x$ to itself is uniformly bounded from below by a positive constant (see subsection \ref{ss1.2} for mathematical statement).
+Such a random walk is sometimes called `lazy'.
+Condition \eqref{LB} can be seen in several articles \cite{HebSC,Russ, CGZ,Dungey,Fen1,CCFR}, and the fact that \eqref{LB} implies \eqref{DiscreteAnalyticity} can be found for instance in \cite[Lemma 1.3]{Dungey}.

-The aim of this article is to provide a converse to the implication \eqref{LBintro} $\f$ \eqref{minus1notinSp}.
-We prove, under an at most polynomial growth of the volume, that \eqref{minus1notinSp} causes an iterate of odd number of $P$ to satisfy \eqref{LBintro}.
-As an application, we give an improved version of a result in \cite{Fen4}, which establishes, for $p\in (1,2)$, the $L^p$ boundedness of the Riesz transform under subgaussian estimates.
+The purpose of this paper is to provide a converse to the fact that \eqref{LB} implies \eqref{DiscreteAnalyticity}.
+More precisely, when the graph $\Gamma$ has at most polynomial growth, we proved that the discrete analyticity of $P$ forces an iterate of odd exponent of $P$ to satisfy \eqref{LB}.
+The last characterization of \eqref{DiscreteAnalyticity} given in Theorem \ref{MainTheo} is a practical one, which can be used to check quickly the analyticity of a given graph.
+As an application, we slightly improve a result in \cite{Russ,Fen4,CCFR} that establishes the $L^p$ boundedness of the Riesz transform for $1<p<2$ on graphs under Gaussian or sub-Gaussian estimates.

-The plan of the paper is as follows.
-The remaining of the first chapter is devoted to, in order, the presentation of the graph structure, the introduction of the assumptions used in this article and the accurate statement of our main result.
+The remainder of the first chapter is devoted to, in order, the presentation of the graph structure, the introduction of the assumptions used in this article, and the accurate statement of our main result.
 The second section is dedicated to the proof of the main result.
-Finally, in the last section, we present an application of our main result to weaken the assumptions of \cite[Corollary 1.30]{Fen4}. \Bk
+Finally, in the last section, we present an application of our main result to weaken the assumptions used in \cite{Russ,CCFR}.

+{\bf Acknowledgement:} The author was supported by the ANR project ``Harmonic Analysis at its Boundaries'', ANR-12-BS01-0013-03.
+The author would also like to thank the referee for pointing out some references given here and for comments that make the article easier to read.